CharlesRh/secular-buddhism/eightfold-path/3-right-speech/05-meaningful-speech.md

 The Buddha noted that such speech depletes our energy and attention while adding nothing of value:

->"Just as if there were a great tree, with no heartwood, a mere coreless tree... it is the same with a person of wrong view, wrong resolve, wrong speech, wrong action, wrong livelihood, wrong effort, wrong mindfulness, & wrong concentration: If they are generous... it will lead to their long-term harm & suffering."
+>"Just as if there were a great tree, with no heartwood, a mere coreless tree... it is the same with a person of wrong view, wrong resolve, wrong speech, wrong action, wrong livelihood, wrong effort, wrong mindfulness, and wrong concentration: If they are generous... it will lead to their long-term harm and suffering."

 ### The Power of Meaningful Speech